 There are five different types of software privacy, including:

-This involves the illegal copying, sale, and/or distribution of a copyrighted software with the intention of imitating the original product.
+Counterfeiting involves the illegal copying, sale, and/or distribution of copyrighted software with the intention of imitating the original product.
 For software programs, counterfeits come in different forms, including copies of compact disks with the software incorporated in them.

 Other elements that are usually counterfeited include license agreements, packaging, security features, labels, and registration cards.

-This type of piracy involves the duplication of a software by an individual without authorization from the software company.
-There are many different types of end user piracy, including:
+This type of piracy involves the pirating of software by an individual without authorization from the software company.
+There are many different types of end-user piracy, including:

 This piracy style involves the overuse of a central copy of a program on a particular network.

 If you are someone who has a LAN, and you install software programs on this network for many people, you need to ensure that your license allows you to do so.
-With client-servier overuse, you are overusing and pirating the software if the number of users using the software are more than the number your software allows.
+With client-server overuse, you are overusing and pirating the software if the number of users using the software is more than the number your software allows.

 The federal copyright law denotes that “Users may not create a copy of a piece of software for any other reason other than as an archival backup without the permission of the copyright holder.”

-This simply implies that copying and sharing a software without authorization is considered as theft.
+This simply implies that copying and sharing software without authorization is considered theft.

 According to a study carried out by the Business Software Alliance, revenue loss incurred by software companies in 2015 was up to $52.2 billion dollars.

-The computer industry places responsibility and trust in the hands of its users.
+The computer industry places responsibility and trusts in the hands of its users.
 In fact, it is the only industry that provides its end users with the ability to be a manufacturing subsidiary.

 A computer program that took many years of research and hard work to create can be copied in an instant.
 Additionally, while software programs are very expensive to make, almost any computer can be used to create a cheap copy.